AdobeDocs/workfront.en/help/quicksilver/manage-work/gantt-chart/use-the-gantt-chart/export-gantt-chart-to-pdf.md

 filename: export-gantt-chart-to-pdf
 navigation-topic: use-the-gantt-chart
 title: Export the Gantt Chart to PDF
-description: You can export the Gantt chart to PDF.
+description: You can export the Gantt chart to a PDF.
 ---

 # Export the Gantt Chart to PDF

-You can export the Gantt chart to PDF.
+You can export the Gantt chart to a PDF.

 After exporting the Gantt chart to PDF, you can print or attach it to an email, to share it with other users.&nbsp;